AshBuk/framer-motion-spark-slider/README.md

 [spark-slider.vercel.app](https://spark-slider.vercel.app/)

+Spark Slider — a lightweight and fast React slider carousel powered by Framer Motion animations.
-Spark Slider was originally built for a startup as a modern, custom, and highly optimized slider that performs well with large image datasets.
-It supports laptops, tablets, and phones, and works great with both touch and mouse/keyboard input.
-Plans changed, so the component was refined and released as open source.
+Designed as a modern, custom, and highly optimized solution for large image datasets, it works seamlessly on laptops, tablets, and phones, with smooth support for both touch and mouse/keyboard input.

 ### ✦ For businesses and users